Accelerated kriging interpolation for real-time grid frequency forecasting: Universal Kriging

 where $\beta = (\beta_i)_{i=1}^N$, $\beta_i \ge 0$, controls the strength of the regularization.
 Interestingly, the $\ell_1$ penalty term interacts with the unbiasedness constraint $\sum \lambda_i=1$ to encourage non-negative solutions \cite{carnerero2023prediction, matsui2025sparse}.
 This mitigates the magnitude of negative weights, yielding a physically consistent model dominated by positive contributions from significant data points.
 Consequently, the predictor is biased towards \emph{interpolation rather than extrapolation}: this is well justified in the context of kriging, since the use of localized data aligns better with the hypothesis of stationarity of the mean in \eqref{eq:model_2}; see also \cite[Chapter~2]{multpointgeostatBOOK2014} and \cite{matsui2025sparse}.

-As it will be shown through numerical experiments (Sec.~\ref{sec:Case_study}), this reduction in model complexity does not compromise accuracy; the proposed sparse estimation achieves an accuracy comparable with the non-regularized kriging approach.
+As it will be shown through numerical experiments (Sec.~\ref{sec:Case_study}), this reduction in model complexity does not compromise accuracy; the proposed sparse estimation achieves an accuracy comparable to the non-regularized kriging approach.